How to Make a Candle from a Can of Crisco

 So, we’re back to the Candle from a Can of Crisco idea.

 So here’s the deal.
 If you’ve burned your last candle and the flashlight batteries have all just died…or if you find yourself lost in the woods and you come across a cabin you can shelter in and need some heat or light.
 Go ahead and make a candle out of that old tub of Crisco.
 Don’t worry—it never goes bad.
-Follow the usual precautions, keep an eye on it and don’t let it burn for hours at a time.
-Or better yet, scoop out some of the product and put it in glass or metal containers and add a wick.
+Follow the usual precautions, keep an eye on it and don’t let it burn unattended.
+Or better yet, scoop out some of the product and put it in a metal container and add a wick.
 You should be fine.
 Just don’t cook with it!
+Ha Ha